-I have practiced exclusively in the area of family law for twelve years.
-During my years practicing family law in the traditional way, I developed a strong interest in both Collaborative Practice and Family Mediation, recognizing them as better process options for most families.
+I have practiced exclusively in the area of family law for over fifteen years.
+During my early years practicing family law in the traditional way, I developed a strong interest in both Collaborative Practice and Family Mediation, recognizing them as better process options for most families.

 I have seen the toll that the traditional court system takes on families.
 I have also seen the positive impact that interest-based processes like CP and mediation have on my clients, empowering them to make their own choices and take control of their future.
 I now run my own firm specializing in these growing areas of family dispute resolution.

 My focus is on helping clients create their own out-of-court settlements through negotiation advocacy, collaborative practice and comprehensive family mediation.
-I also acts as a parenting coordinator (a mediator and arbitrator of parenting disputes), helping parents improve communication and co-parenting skills so they can successfully implement their parenting plans and separation agreements.
+We work together to tackle difficult legal issues, financial issues and help parents improve communication and co-parenting skills so they can successfully implement their parenting plans and separation agreements.